w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to teach the learning outcomes:

+* Show examples of pages and explain how they are divided into several regions.
+Explain that, in addition to visually distinguishing these regions, semantics  and text need to be added so that all users can understand the relationship between them.
+Explain that defining and planning the different regions is a designers' responsibility, whereas adding the semantics is a responsibility shared with the developer.
 * Show examples of online articles and forms.
 Discuss how these are divided into manageable pieces so that they are easier to understand and to navigate.
 For example, by using headings and their corresponding rank levels to indicate the different chapters, sections, and subsections of content.
 * Show examples of diagrams and illustrations that can complement the information presented in text.
 For example, visual instructions that supplement the textual information of a user manual.
 Explain that they help users with reading disabilities understand difficult pieces of text.
 For reference on how to provide visual illustrations, pictures, and symbols to help explain ideas, events, and processes, see technique [G103: Providing visual illustrations, pictures, and symbols to help explain ideas, events, and processes](https://www.w3.org/WAI/WCAG21/Techniques/general/G103).
 * Show examples of words that may be difficult to understand or that are used in a restricted way.
 Explain that people who are not familiar with such words need definitions to understand their meaning.
 Explain that defining the mechanisms to provide such definitions is a designers' responsibility, whereas providing the definitions is a responsibility shared with the content author.